 - Requesting water

-- Requesting another book
+- Asking for another book

-- Requesting another song
+- INquiring about another song

 Again, this is when setting limits is important.
 Establish a solid nap and bedtime routine for your toddler and do not deviate from it.
 If your child has a tantrum [because they couldn’t read another book, for example] this is more reason not to give in to their requests.
 A good compromise would be agreeing to read an extra book after your child wakes up from their nap or night sleep.
 (Remember: If you make a promise to a toddler, it’s important to keep it!
 This builds trust.)